 Of course, where I live, it’s mostly honorary and ceremonial connection to all but the arrival of the holidays, but that doesn’t mean I’m not true to my favorite season.

-Which is why I’m eating this soup.
+Which is why I’m eating this vegetable bean soup.
 Now.
 In 106 degree weather.
 And loving it.

 It couldn’t be easier.
 The ingredient list is short, it’s a great use for those few carrots and stalks of celery you sometimes find yourself with after buying a bag to make something else.
 After soaking your beans, it’s basically a “chop and drop” recipe, where you just toss everything in the slow cooker, then set and forget it for a few hours.
 No extra fuss or attention needed!